Castle Hill, Townsville: Geography and features

 The hill is an inselberg of Carboniferous–Permian origins, rising abruptly from the younger Quaternary coastal plain.
 The surface is primarily bare rock or shallow lithosols with small areas of duplex soils.
 There are three peaks to the summit.
-There is a former quarry site on the southern slopes, accessed via Stagpole Street, and on the northern cliff face a large graffiti on 'The Saint' is painted.
+There is a former quarry site on the southern slopes, accessed via Stagpole Street, and on the northern cliff face a large graffiti of 'The Saint' is painted.

 The bitumen "Castle Hill Road" winds for 2.6 km from the northeast slopes to the summit of the second peak, on which the Hynes Lookout platform has been erected.

 There are several buildings and installations on the hill.
 On the southern face was a two-storeyed octagonal building of concrete block work, which formerly housed the Panorama Restaurant, which has now been demolished.
 A carpark associated with the former restaurant is located nearby to the north.
 Other structures on the site include several water reservoirs and three radio communication installations.
 On the northernmost peak of the summit is a 1942 observation post, a low, square, concrete bunker with observation apertures.